How to Create Caching Database Clusters

 doctl auth init

-4. Finally, create a Database with doctl databases create.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl databases create.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl databases create <name> [flags]